 This 39-hour professional master’s degree takes full advantage of MTSO’s unique ethos.
 The MASJ offers an interdisciplinary core curriculum combining ethics, theology, public leadership, sacred texts and spirituality.
 You’ll also choose from among MTSO’s many social justice-oriented elective courses to sharpen your unique focus in areas such as race, immigration, human sexuality, climate, disability and labor exploitation.

-A two-year program, with most classes in the evening and online
+A two-year program, with classes on campus and fully online

-MASJ classes include on-campus and online learning.
+MASJ classes include on-campus and online learning, with the option to attend fully online.
 All on-campus MASJ core courses meet on Monday or Tuesday evenings or on weekends.
 Times of the three elective courses required to complete the degree depend on the courses chosen.
 Your coursework includes a cross-cultural immersion trip and a customizable 280-hour internship.